Whether you already love knitting socks, or you’re looking for a new way to give, consider knitting socks for charity

-Free Sock Patterns
+Free Sock Patterns Perfect for Charity

 Basic Socks for Charity: This pattern was designed for the explicit purpose of teaching others to knit socks.
-The pattern creates a simple set of socks to fit a 6 to 8-year-old child.
-A terrific first pattern for anyone who wants to knit socks for charity.
+It creates a simple set of socks to fit a 6 to 8-year-old child.
+This is a terrific first pattern for anyone who wants to try sock knitting for charity.

 Cranberry Biscotti: Here’s a striped sock pattern that uses three specific colors of yarn, but you can use this pattern for any three colors of yarn!